sorokod/plantuml_from_schemaspy/README.md

-A utility for rendering the XML output of Schemaspy.
+A utility for rendering the XML output of [Schemaspy](https://github.com/schemaspy/schemaspy) into a PlantUML diagram.

+## Goal
+In general, schema diagrams are low fidelity representations of the actual schema.
+The goal of this utility is to generate a diagram that provides the user with a **general** idea of what the actual schema is.
+Ultimately, the fine details are in that `.sql` file.

 ## The Schemaspy part